c-ware/docgen/README.md

 # docgen

 Docgen is a utility program for generating documentation from the source code of a program.
-While docgen is mainly intended to produce manual pages (it is very easy to see the UNIX heritage in the some parts of the internal structure of docgen), it can also produce documentation in arbitrary formats as long as a backend exists for it.
+While docgen is mainly intended to produce manual pages (its UNIX heritage can easily be seen in pretty much all documentation produced, as the structure will mirror that of UNIX manuals), it can also produce documentation in arbitrary formats as long as a backend exists for it.

 Docgen is written in highly portable ANSI C, and is known to compile on the following platforms: